apache/spark/docs/configuration.md

   <td>None</td>
   <td>
     The script the executor should run to discover a particular resource type.
-This should return a JSON string in the format of the ResourceInformation class.
-This has a name, count, units, and array of addresses.
+This should write to STDOUT a JSON string in the format of the ResourceInformation class.
+This has a name and array of addresses.
   </td>
 </tr>
 <tr>